What Not to Say to Someone with Chronic Migraine: A Note on "Prevention"

 Remember the science

 You don’t prevent migraine disease from existing any more than you prevent bipolar or Huntington's disease.
 At some point, there may be an intervention developed that could prevent the disease from presenting, but we certainly don’t have that now.
 What we can do, what we all try to do, is prevent the attacks.
 Even that, however, is not easily done.

 Prevention for those of us with chronic migraine disease means doing everything we can to experience fewer, shorter, and less intense attacks.
 Prevention isn’t a complete cessation of symptoms.
 There is no cure.

 We didn’t create migraine disease by not eating the right foods or stressing too much, and we can’t fix the disease by eating better or stressing less.
 It isn’t a disease that can be “prevented.”
-If it were, the millions of us who live with it on a regular basis would have signed up for that treatment a long time ago.
+If it were, the millions of us who live with it regularly would have signed up for that treatment a long time ago.
 I expect someone working in the health field, especially in client and patient support, to know this.
 I'm hoping, as migraine education and awareness becomes more widespread, that soon they all will.